 Do you ever get bored with your job and wish you were doing something else?

-Are you kidding? 🙂 I’m the luckiest guy in the world.
-I get to work on comic books all day, I’m my own boss, and my morning commute went from driving 100 miles a day to walking down the hall!
-Not a day goes by when I don’t thank the universe for my good fortune.
-Even on days when things get stressful, I just remind myself, “My worst day now is still better than my best day working the old 9 to 5.”
+I'm the luckiest guy in the world.
+I get to work on comic books all day, I'm my own boss, and my morning commute went from driving 100 miles a day to walking down the hall!
+Not a day goes by when I don't thank the universe for my good fortune.
+Even on days when things get stressful, I just remind myself, "My worst day now is still better than my best day working the old nine to five."